Preparing Servant Pastors for

 The Association Free Lutheran Theological Seminary is a graduate school of theology with a focus on training future pastors and Christian leaders.
 AFLTS trains men who perceive God’s call to service in a local congregation, the mission field, or other areas of pastoral ministry.

 Since 1964, AFLTS has been preparing servant pastors for free and living Lutheran congregations.
-AFLTS offers both a Master of Divinity (M.Div) degree and a Graduate of Theology degree (G.Th) in a four-year format.
+AFLTS offers a Master of Divinity (M.Div) degree in a three-year classroom format and one-year internship.

 Seminary training at AFLTS includes three years of classroom instruction on a beautiful campus in suburban Minneapolis.
 The fourth year includes a one-year congregation-based internship in a Free Lutheran congregation, with an experienced AFLC pastor as supervisor.